Apprenticeships | Hackney Services for Schools Skip to main content

 Chartered Manager (Degree) 6 £22000 48 months

-We will support you to identify a suitable training provider and access funds to pay them through the council’s digital apprenticeship service.
+We will assist you in finding a suitable provider and accessing funds through the council's apprenticeship service.

 Related documents and links